conduktor/conduktor-public-charts/charts/console/README.md

 ### Platform product Parameters

-You can paste here your Conduktor Console configuration.
+You can paste here your Conduktor Console Configuration.

 Refer to our [documentation](https://docs.conduktor.io/platform/configuration/env-variables/) for the full list of product configuration properties.

+A list of Kafka clusters can be configured by adding them under the `config.clusters` key.
+See [Install with a Kafka cluster](#install-with-a-kafka-cluster) below.
+Alternatively, clusters can be added in the Console UI.

 | Name                                   | Description                                                                                                                                          | Value      |
 | -------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | ---------- |